 The ESV 2001, in the Preface says: ‘ The ESV is based…on the Greek text in the 1993 editions of the Greek New Testament (4th corrected edition), published by the United Bible Societies (UBS) and Novum Testamentum Graece (27th edition), edited by Nestle and Aland.”

-It is important to note that in 1965 the United Bible Society & the Roman Catholic Church agreed to prepare a ‘common (vulgate) text’ of the bible & adopted the ‘Westcott & Hort’ Greek interlinear.
-The UBS which distributes 80% of the bibles in the world, from its very beginnings has been cooperating with the Vatican, but today ( https://www.unitedbiblesocieties.org/united-bible-societies-welcomes-pope-francis/ ) even more.
+It is important to note that in 1965 the United Bible Society (UBS) & the Roman Catholic Church agreed to prepare a ‘common (vulgate) text’ of the bible & adopted the ‘Westcott & Hort’ Greek interlinear.
+The UBS which distributes 80% of the bibles in the world, from its very beginnings has been cooperating with the Vatican, but today even more ( https://www.unitedbiblesocieties.org/united-bible-societies-welcomes-pope-francis/ ).
 Please also check: The United Bible Societies & Rome.

 The English Standard Version or ESV has become a very popular bible.
 It’s being heavily promoted by pastors, organizations, some scholars and bible teachers from different denominations including Catholics around the world, and Calvinist, but it’s gaining acceptance in other denominations as well.
 According to Calvinist teacher John MacArthur the ESV is the best translation which he compares with the Authorized King James, he now sells ESV study bibles with his signatures & notes.
 But is the ESV a good bible translation?
 Aren’t all bibles the same?
 Where does it comes from?